-Essentially, it’s an affordable rental housing program that can have several different titles.
+Essentially, the Section 42 tax credit is an affordable rental housing program that can have several different titles.
 It’s also commonly referred to as a “housing tax credit program” or “low-income housing tax credit.”
 Under this federal tax code, this program allows builders and developers who provide affordable housing to receive a federal tax credit.
 In order to receive the credit, the developers agree to maintain properties in a safe and decent condition, plus maintain income and rent restrictions while they are receiving the credit.

 While there are certain eligibility requirements that must be met for both programs, the programs are definitely different.
-Section 42 properties have rents that are capped at a fixed amount.
+Section 42 properties have rents that are capped at a fixed amount and includes utilities that are the resident’s responsibility.
 Whereas in Section 8 properties the rent is based on whatever 30% of the tenant’s income is and whatever is left is funded by the federal government.
 Section 42 isn’t subsidized by the government.

 Am I eligible for this?

-That depends.
-The income restrictions vary by each city.
+That depends on your location, as the income restrictions vary by each city.
 The Department of Housing and Urban Development in each state determine the maximum income allowed for each county, city, and major metropolitan areas.

 After submitting income information, you will have to provide a plethora of information about your assets.
 We’re talking about any combination of the following: checking accounts, savings accounts, retirement accounts, and basically any type of bank account you can have.
 They want to know about every asset you may possibly have access to.
 They’ll even ask about any inheritance or trust fund money, alimony, scholarships, cash you have on hand, and they’ll want to receive verification from your employers about how much you make.
 Be prepared to fill out a lot of paperwork up front and every year after that you wish to renew your lease.

 - Maintenance.
-These buildings have to be maintained to high standards so that the owners can keep their tax credit.
-That often means you have people coming in to check things more than the usual (with warning, obviously), but appliances and wear & tear matter here!
-The tiles in my bathroom and kitchen receive bi-annual maintenance and I always have working fire extinguishers, fire alarms, and carbon monoxide alarms.
-Everything is always well-maintained.
+These buildings have to have high maintenance standards so that the owners can keep their tax credit.
+That often means you have people coming in to check things more than the usual (with warning, obviously), and appliances and wear & tear matter here!
+The tiles in my bathroom and kitchen receive bi-annual maintenance and I always have working fire extinguishers, fire alarms and carbon monoxide alarms.

 - Utility Costs.
 These are often included in Section 42 rentals.
-I do not pay for trash, recycling, or water.
+I do not pay for trash, recycling or water.
 Parking is even covered here.
-Since my building was recently built (within 5 years), the electric bill that I do pay every month rarely tops $50 and I pay for internet, but that’s my choice.
+The only two bills I pay are internet, by choice, and electricity, which rarely tops $50 monthly because my building was recently built (within 5 years).

-Looking for an affordable apartment can sometimes be stressful, but don’t hesitate to dig in to find what you’re looking for.
-Consider looking around your community for a Section 42 property that might fit your needs.
+Looking for an affordable apartment can sometimes be stressful, but don’t hesitate to dig into tax credit options to find what you’re looking for.
+If you think you will qualify, consider looking around your community for a Section 42 property that might fit your needs.